Bsolodzi/Blog-App-AltSchool-2nd-Sem-Exam-Project/README.md

 I am looking forward to collaborating with frontend developers and also backend developers who would be interested to contribute.

 Should you see anything you want to point out, whether a bug or suggestion please feel free to reach out to me via [email](bsolodzi@gmail.com).

+## I wrote an article on how to build this blog app from scratch. read it [here](https://bsolodzi.hashnode.dev/building-a-simple-blog-app-with-flask-and-flasksqlalchemy)